How to care for your incision

 - If you had minimally invasive surgery, you likely have a much smaller incision that may or may not have gone through your sternum.

 You may also have small incisions on your groin, leg or arm, as well as small wounds from chest tubes, pacemaker wires or intravenous (IV) lines.

 Inspect all your incisions and wounds every day for signs of infection.

-Call your doctor or our Heart and Vascular Institute post discharge nurse line if you see:
+Call your doctor or our Heart, Vascular & Thoracic Institute post discharge nurse line if you see: